This report contains corrections.

 The following are some key findings:

-- Thirteen of the nation’s largest districts do not provide any information about their curriculum adoption process online.
+- Twelve of the nation’s largest districts do not provide any information about their curriculum adoption process online.

-- Eleven of the 26 districts whose curricula are known and rated are not using any curricula that are rated highly.
+- Ten of the 25 districts whose curricula are known and rated are not using any curricula that are rated highly.

-- Twenty-four of the 26 districts whose curricula are known and rated are using or recommending at least one curriculum with a low rating.
+- Twenty-three of the 25 districts whose curricula are known and rated are using or recommending at least one curriculum with a low rating.
 Wake County Public School System and Duval County Public Schools are the two districts that are not.

-- Approximately one-third—29 percent to 35 percent, depending on the grade and subject—of the materials that districts reported adopting or recommending were highly rated by EdReports, meaning that they met expectations for alignment.
-There are 37 instances of districts adopting or recommending materials that met expectations for alignment; 54 instances of districts’ materials partially meeting expectations for alignment; and 22 instances of districts’ materials not meeting expectations for alignment.
+- Approximately one-third—30 percent to 36 percent, depending on the grade and subject—of the materials that districts reported adopting or recommending were highly rated by EdReports, meaning that they met expectations for alignment.
+There are 37 instances of districts adopting or recommending materials that met expectations for alignment; 51 instances of districts’ materials partially meeting expectations for alignment; and 21 instances of districts’ materials not meeting expectations for alignment.

 - Shelby County Schools in Tennessee, Duval County Public Schools in Florida, Wake County Public School System in North Carolina, and Jefferson County Public Schools in Kentucky, stand out as districts that have adopted or are recommending instructional materials that are highly rated nearly across the board.

 - CAP does not have information about the instructional materials used in several districts.
 A few districts did not make this information available or respond to requests for instructional material information.
-Other districts, including Montgomery County Public Schools in Maryland and Cypress-Fairbanks Independent School District in Texas, use a district-created curriculum that is not rated by EdReports or Louisiana’s review system—although both of these districts have had their curricula rated by external reviewers.29 Other districts use instructional materials that have not been rated by either rating system.
+Other districts, including Montgomery County Public Schools and Baltimore County Public Schools in Maryland and Cypress-Fairbanks Independent School District in Texas, use a district-created curriculum that is not rated by EdReports or Louisiana’s review system—although some of these districts have had their curricula rated by external reviewers.29 Other districts use instructional materials that have not been rated by either rating system.
 Table 1 marks curricula that have not been reviewed by EdReports or Louisiana as “not rated.”

 A summary of the results across districts can be found in Figure 1.

 As these results show, most large school districts still have a long way to go in terms of adopting aligned instructional materials.
 Nearly all of the districts with information available are using at least some instructional materials that are not aligned to the standards that set expectations for what students are expected to know and be able to do.
-And more than 40 percent of all districts with information available are not using any instructional materials that are highly aligned to these same standards.
+Forty percent of all districts with information available are not using any instructional materials that are highly aligned to these same standards.

 Exemplar districts for the adoption of high-quality instructional materials